Thimble jellyfish: Ecology

 The thimble jellyfish swims constantly by pulsating its bell, rotating as it moves.
 It forms swarms in warm seas near the surface of the water.
 Aggregations have been reported covering a million square metres 1000000 m2.
 The jellyfish feeds on plankton, drawing a water current past its outstretched tentacles by pulsating the bell.
 When edible zooplankton are encountered, they are immobilised by the cnidocytes (stinging cells) and passed by the tentacles to the mouth on the underside of the bell.
 Thimble jellyfish are consumed by fish, sea turtles and other predators.

 Seabather's eruption

 Larvae of the thimble jellyfish are the most common cause of seabather's eruption in the Caribbean and the Gulf of Mexico.
 The condition occurs when a swimmer comes in contact with a cloud of larvae, which stick to the swimmer's clothing and hair.
 When the swimmer exits the water and either bathes or drys out, the larvae are killed and in the process discharge their under-developed stinging cells.
 The stings are not painful, but can cause an itchy rash to form.
 In Florida, most cases occur between March and August.
-A similar condition occurs on the east coast of North America after exposure to the larvae of the sea anemone Edwardsiella lineata.
+A similar condition occurs on the west coast of North America after exposure to the larvae of the sea anemone Edwardsiella lineata.